 - Electronic commerce in foreign countries (if you engage into electronic commerce in Canada, the taxes are going to be high);

 - Any legal online or offline services that are provided outside Canada;

-- International trade in physical goods and other suchlike business activities.
+- International trade in physical goods and other similar business activities.

-One of the obvious advantages of setting up a corporate entity in Canada is that you can separate your personal assets from hour corporate assets.
+One of the obvious advantages of setting up business entity in Canada is that you can separate your personal assets from your corporate assets.
 In this way, your personal possessions will remain intact whatever happens to your company possessions.
-(Of course, we wish you every success in doing business in Canada but things can go wrong through no fault of yours and this fact has to be always remembered.)
+(Of course, we wish you every success in doing business in Canada but things can go wrong through no fault of yours and this fact shouldn’t be forgotten.)

-Other advantages of setting up a business company in Canada include the following ones:
+Other advantages of setting up a business in Canada include the following ones:

-- The time of company existence is not limited by the time of the stockholders’ lives (the company can be passed on to the heirs);
+- The longevity of the business is not limited by the time of the stockholders’ or partners’ lives (the company can be passed down to their heirs);

 - The company can be sold, inherited, of become part of a Dynasty Trust;

-- Raising money for company development is quite easy in Canada especially if you are going to create new jobs in the country;
+- Raising money for business development is quite easy in Canada especially if you are going to create new jobs in the country;

 - There are serious tax incentives in Canada for those who develop innovative products and services;